harshanagak/Banking-System/README.md

 # BankingSystemUsingCPP

-A Banking System application is creates in which one can create a bank account to deposit,withdraw money using all the major concepts of C++ and OOPS,I/O streams,STL.
+A Banking System application is created in which one can create a bank account to deposit,withdraw money using all the major concepts of C++ and OOPS,I/O streams,STL.